Odeon Stamford Hill

 1 Amhurst Park,

-Located in the inner north London district of Stamford Hill.
+Located in the inner north London district of Stamford Hill at a site previously occupied by a residence named Lion House.
 One of several prestigious Regent Theatres that were built for the Provincial Cinematograph Theatres (PCT) circuit, in this case it was joint promotion of Gaumont British and PCT.
 It opened on 18th February 1929 with Janet Gaynor in “Street Angel”.

 It was re-named Gaumont Theatre from 24th January 1960 and was re-named Odeon from 21st October 1962 to bring it into line with other Rank Organisation cinemas.

 The Odeon closed on 16th September 1972 with the double bill programme Shirley MacLaine in “The Possession of Joel Delaney” and Mike Raven in “Crucible of Terror”.

 The building was boarded up and lay unused until it was demolished in the Spring of 1984.
 A Safeway supermarket was built on the site, the two flanking blocks of flats from the original 1929 scheme were retained, one is named Regent Court.
 Safeway moved out in the mid-2000’s and it became a Somerfield supermarket, and in December 2010 a Sainsbury supermarket.

 Just login to your account and subscribe to this theater.